jianlihua123/MMFN/README.md

 # MMFN
 This code is for ''Multi-Scale and Multi-Stream Fusion Network for Pansharpening'' published in RS2023.
-The SourceData foler only contains partial sample data of QuickBird.
+The SourceData folder only contains partial sample data of QuickBird.
 Please prepare you own data (NPY format) to train the model when you use this code.

 # Citation